TrickySnoah/ciphercat/README.md

 ### What file should the hashcat_path variable in the config.py file or the ```--hashcat-path``` in my Linux command point towards?
 The hashcat_path variable or the ```--hashcat-path``` flag should both point towards Hashcat's .exe file or ELF file.
 The elf file may look like a file named "hashcat" without any file extension.

+### What does "version" mean to CipherCat?
+Per CipherCat, "version" refers to the tool that CipherCat will use.
+CipherCat has the option to either striclty act independently, strictly integrate with Hashcat, or work in a hybrid mode using either tool depending on certain variables.

 ### Does this tool work with WSL, or Windows Subsystem for Linux?
 Yes!
 The tool works with WSL just as it would be used in any other distribution of Linux.